Worship

 What about children?

 Children are more than welcome in our worship services.
-We have busy bags available for children who may need something to do, and we encourage children (and adults) to get up and move as they feel the need.
-There is also a special time in worship for the pastor to speak with our younger worshippers.
+We have busy bags available for children who may need something to do, we have a ‘prayground’ with toys and activities in the sanctuary, and we encourage children (and adults) to get up and move as they feel the need.

 Children are free to participate in communion and other parts of worship as they and their parents think appropriate.

-For young children, and parents who would prefer it, we also have a nursery with staff and volunteers.
+For young children, and parents who would prefer it, we also have a nursery available for use (though it is not staffed).
 The audio from our worship service is available in the nursery.

 What about people with disabilities?